Jjuareza628/expense-tracker/README.md

 #Task List
 Aziz and Janet will both be responsible for making small updates and adding commit messages in our respsitory.

+#Objective

+This project provides the fundamental framework for gathering an overview of a user's daily expenses.
+Even while it might not have all the features of a professional cost monitoring program, it nonetheless aids users in starting the process of developing a better understanding of their everyday spending habits.